fyrkov/refcards/AWS/VPC.md

 A VPC is a regional network that can include subnets in different AZs in the region.\
 After you create a VPC, you can add one or more subnets in each Availability Zone.\
-VPC cannot span across multiple regions.
+VPC can not span across multiple regions.

 A subnet is a range of IP addresses in your VPC.
 Subnet types: